WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Numerical Results

-To evaluate the quality of our results, we use three different quality measures: \begin{itemize} \item \textbf{PSNR.} For two images $x$ and $y$ on $[0,1]^{m\times n}$, the peak-signal to noise ratio is defined as
+To evaluate the quality of our results, we use different quality measures: \begin{itemize} \item \textbf{PSNR.} For two images $x$ and $y$ on $[0,1]^{m\times n}$, the peak-signal to noise ration is defined as

 Larger PSNR values correspond to a better reconstruction.
 It is well-known that the PSNR prefers very smooth reconstructions which does in general not coincide with the visual impression. \item \textbf{Blur effect \cite{CDLN2007}.} This metric is based on comparing an input image $x$ with a blurred version $x_{\mathrm{blur}}$.
 For sharp images $x$, the difference should be very pronounced while it will be small for blurred $x$.
-The blur effect is normalized to $[0,1]$, where a small blur effect indicates that $x$ is very sharp while a large blur effect means that $x$ is very blurry. \item \textbf{LPIPS \cite{ZIESW2018}\footnote{We use the implementation \url{https://github.com/richzhang/PerceptualSimilarity}, version 0.1.}} The basic idea of the learned perceptual image patch similarity is to compare the feature maps extracted from some deep neural network that is trained for some classical imaging task which is not necessarily related to our original problem.
-A small value of LPIPS indicates a high perceptual similarity. \end{itemize} Since we do not want to consider boundary effects, we do not consider a boundary of $40$ pixels when evaluating the quality measures.
-All figures show the full images and zoomed-in parts below them.
+The blur effect is normalized to $[0,1]$, where a small blur effect indicates that $x$ is very sharp while a large blur effect means that $x$ is very blurry. \item \textbf{LPIPS \cite{ZIESW2018}\footnote{We use the implementation \url{https://github.com/richzhang/PerceptualSimilarity}, version 0.1.}}.
+The basic idea of the learned perceptual image patch similarity is to compare the feature maps extracted from some deep neural network that is trained for some classical imaging task which is not necessarily related to our original problem.
+A small value of LPIPS indicates a high perceptual similarity. \item \textbf{SSIM \cite{WBSS04}.} The structural similarity index measure compares the overall image structure of two images $x$ and $y$ on $[0,1]^{n \times n}$.
+It is computed by moving a local window at $M$ locations

+where $\mu_x^{(i)}$ and $\mu_y^{(i)}$ are the mean intensity, $\sigma_x^{(i)}$ and $\sigma_y^{(i)}$ are the standard deviation and $\sigma_{xy}^{(i)}$ is the covariance of $x$ and $y$ at the local window $i$.
+The local window is chosen to be $7\times7$ and the constants $C_1 = (K_1 L)^2$, $C_2 = (K_2 L)^2$ ensure stability, where $K_1 = 0.01$, $K_2 = 0.03$ and $L = \max(x) - \max(y)$ is the data range as in \cite{WBSS04}. \item \textbf{FSIM \cite{ZZMZ2011}.} The basic idea of the feature-based similarity index (FSIM) is not to compare the raw pixel values, but to compare the similarity of certain feature maps extracted from the images.
+We use the same feature maps as in the original paper \cite{ZZMZ2011}. \end{itemize} Since we do not want to consider boundary effects, we do not consider a boundary of $40$ pixels when evaluating the quality measures.
+All figures show the full images and zoom-in parts below them.